-Plumbing problems in older homes often stem from two different sources: original equipment and multiple owners.
+Plumbing problems in older homes with 1960s plumbing often stem from two different sources: original equipment and multiple owners.

 - Galvanized pipe